mgowanlock/gpu_supersmoother/README.md

 * PRINTPGRAM 0 --- Enable to print the periodogram
     * 0: Do not print
     * 1: Print to pgram_SS.txt
 * OBSTHRESH 4 --- Ignore computing objects with < this number of data points (e.g., may want to ignore objects with <30 data points because solution may not be very accurate).
-Must be >=4 because original Super Smoother requires this or a segmentation fault will occur.
+Must be >=4 because the original Super Smoother algorithm requires this or a segmentation fault will occur.
 Values: >=4.